 - Vague conclusions (“study more X”) instead of specific drills.

-- Ignoring confidence calibration — overconfidence costs more than underconfidence.
+- Ignoring confidence calibration — overconfidence costs more than underconfidence because it stops you reviewing.

 - Repeating the same plan after a bad week without changing the variable that broke.